cathyqqtao/CorrTest/README.md

 This program will produce the probability that the null hypothesis of rate independency among lineages is rejected, as well as the associated prediction score.
 When the rate independence is rejected by CorrTest, then autocorrelation parameter can be estimated by using one of the Bayesian analysis software (e.g., MCMCTree).

+Note that this program has also been implemented in MEGA X (https://www.megasoftware.net).

 Directory Structure
 -------------------